Diseases & Conditions > Breast Reconstruction

 Pedicle flap.
 In this procedure, the surgeon leaves the flap attached to its original blood supply and tunnels under the skin to bring it to the breast area.

 Free flaps.
 In this procedure, the surgeon cuts a portion of the abdominal muscle along with its blood supply out of the abdomen, and then reattaches it to the breast area using microsurgery to connect the blood supply.
 This procedure is more complex than the pedicle flap and requires a longer operating time and admission to a ward that specializes in the monitoring of flaps to ensure that the new breast's blood supply works properly.
-It is particularly useful when tissues are damaged such as following radiation therapy and cannot be used for tissue expansion.
+It is particularly useful when tissues are damaged such as following radiation therapy and when tissue expansion is not an option.
 The free flap procedure is not performed as often as the pedicle flap, but it has a high satisfaction rate.
+Some doctors think it results in a breast with a more natural shape.
 There's also less risk of abdominal bulges, or hernia, because only part of the muscle is used, and there may be less postoperative pain and discomfort, because there's no "tunneling."

 Latissimus dorsi flap (LDF).
-In this operation, the surgeon transplants a section of tissue from your back to your chest to reconstruct the breast.
-This procedure is most appropriate for women with small breasts and heavy women in whom use of the TRAM or DIEP flaps is not possible.
+In this operation, the surgeon transplants a section of tissue that includes skin, fat and muscle from your back to your chest to reconstruct the breast.
+This procedure is most appropriate for women with small breasts and heavy women in whom use of the TRAM or DIEP flaps (described below) is not possible.
 Downsides include the possibility of weakness in your upper back and chest, a noticeable scar on your back and a seroma or fluid collection.

 Reconstruction of the Nipple and Areola